 Educationally, the neighborhood displays a high percentage of residents with a 10th or 11th-grade education, a GED or alternative credential, and some college experience with no degree.
 In contrast, there is a low representation of residents with a bachelor's degree or higher.
 The area has higher rates of low-income households, particularly those earning less than $75,000 per year, and a significant proportion of residents receiving retirement income.

-The neighborhood's housing market is characterized by a high number of vacant houses, especially those built between 1940 and 1959 and before 1940.
-Housing units are primarily owner-occupied, detached single-unit homes with two or three bedrooms.
+The neighborhood's housing market is characterized by houses built between 1940 and 1959 and before 1940.
+Housing units are primarily owner-occupied, detached single-unit homes with two or three bedrooms, however, there are also a high number of vacant houses.
 The neighborhood has a considerable number of mobile homes and a low percentage of rental units, as well as a lower percentage of larger apartment buildings with more than five units.

 Residents in this community predominantly have some form of computing device and internet access, although a sizable proportion of households have no computer or internet access at all.
 The area has a higher percentage of residents relying on cellular data plans or broadband internet subscriptions as their sole form of internet access.